tarsius/moody/README.md

     (moody-replace-vc-mode))
   ```

-* Such replacement functions are defines as commands, making it
+* Such replacement functions are defined as commands, making it
   quicker to try them out.

 * To undo a replacement use the optional REVERSE argument of the